NO INDUSTRIAL ACCIDENT:

 TERMINATION IN FACE OF DEMAND FOR LIFETIME COMPENSATION:

-All compensation to unauthorized immigrant terminated based on labor market survey and labor economics experts.
+Compensation to illegal alien terminated based on labor market survey and labor economics experts.

 PROPER EMPLOYER: